bloominstituteoftechnology/web-module-challenge-classes/README.md

 ## Get Started

-Three options are included below.
+Two options are included below.
 The CodeSandbox option is fast & highly recommended.

 <summary>1.
 Using Code Sandbox</summary>